Controversy and criticism of The X Factor (British TV series): Impact on the music industry

 Series five contestant Diana Vickers expressed that she was "glad [she] didn't win The X Factor", as she would not have had the freedom to write most of her album or appear in a theater show.
 She did not want to be signed to Cowell's label as she said she wanted to be "[her] own artist".
 She said that "the originality is stripped away from those who do make it.
 Between then and now, I've been given time to grow, do The Rise and Fall of Little Voice, which I'd never been able to do had I won."

 La Roux singer Elly Jackson claimed that The X Factor had "ruined the music industry" and that the show overshadowed new artists who were writing their own material.
 Cowell responded to this particular criticism, arguing that the money made from the sales of The X Factor contestants music is then used to develop new artists.

 Hard-Fi lead singer Richard Archer was quoted as saying "The X Factor is on TV every week" when commenting on the release of his band's third studio album.

 In August 2011, Hard-Fi frontman Richard Archer said that his band would struggle to compete with contestants from the eighth series (won by Little Mix) in the charts, when commenting on the release of the band's third studio album, Killer Sounds.

 In 2012, MC Kinky said "shows like X Factor and Britain's Got Talent reduce the art of making music and practicing your craft to the level of a low rent game show with huge financial backing and support.
 It's a means to make money, not a means to produce ground breaking or interesting artists that demonstrate what they are feeling or are compelled to do.
 It's corporate."

-Annie Lennox, lead singer of the Eurythmics, claimed that the "X Factor is a specific thing for people that want to go through that process”, referring the X Factor as a sort of “factory” and it being “stitched up by puppet masters” ."
+Annie Lennox, lead singer of the Eurythmics, claimed that the "X Factor is a specific thing for people that want to go through that process”, referring to the X Factor as a sort of “factory” and it being “stitched up by puppet masters” ."
 Paul Weller, former frontman of the Jam, said that there would be no way he would ever appear as a mentor on shows like The X Factor.
 Pink Floyd guitarist/vocalist David Gilmour has also criticised the show, calling it "ghastly" and criticizing it for its lack of hard work and creativity.
 A similar opinion was shared by Suggs, frontman of Madness, who said that "The charts are being filled up with people who haven't really understood what it is to be an artist.
 It leaves less room for people who are trying to struggle their way around pubs and clubs and make it to the top in a more organic fashion."